1992

 on top of each other became difficult.
 We never had space from each other."[7]

-acting up but on the other hand it is said that David was in his room most
+hand, it is said that Dave was in his room most of the time and Martin was out

-of the time and Martin was out partying.
+partying.
 What did he mean exactly?
-The only
+The only one who obviously was often in the

-Martin wasn't around - how could he have felt disturbed?
-Now one could think
+Dave wasn't around and Martin wasn't around - how could he have felt his privacy

-that Fletch was disturbing Alan when he was spending most of the time in
+to crew members.
+Now one could think that Fletch was disturbing Alan when he was

-the studio but his depressions were known to Alan meanwhile.
-It is said that
+spending most of the time in the studio, but his depressions were known to Alan

-Fletch wasn't well.
-Sometimes he was hyperactive when he had taken
+meanwhile.
+It is said that Fletch wasn't well.
+Sometimes he was hyperactive when

-David: "Alan was angry that he spent 12 hours in the studio while
+Dave: "Alan was angry that he spent 12 hours in the studio while

 Mart was getting drunk somewhere and I was doing something different.